-Sony provides an update on its Android 4.0 rollout, confirms that the Xperia PLAY won't get ICSAlex Wagner - Deputy Managing Editor, News Desk
+Sony provides an update on its Android 4.0 rollout, confirms that the Xperia PLAY won't get ICSAlex Wagner - Editorial Director of News and Content

 Sony has provided us with several updates on the progress of its Android 4.0 upgrade process, offering details on which of its products will receive Ice Cream Sandwich updates and when those updates are expected to be pushed out.
 Today the company published some up-to-date information on its ICS rollout, and unfortunately it seems that the Xperia PLAY has been removed from Sony's update plans.
 Sony explains that after working with both its developers and partners, it's come to the decision that it can't guarantee "a consistent and stable experience" with Android 4.0 on the Xperia PLAY, particularly when it comes to gaming.
 As a result, Sony won't be releasing an ICS update for the device.

 As for Sony handsets that will be receiving updates to Android 4.0, the company says that the Xperia S will be bumped up at the end of June, with the Xperia P's update coming after that and then the Xperia U following in Q3.
 Sony also confirmed that its remaining 2011 Xperias that have yet to receive ICS (Xperia arc, Xperia neo, Xperia mini, Xperia mini pro, Xperia pro, Xperia active and Sony Ericsson Live with Walkman) will begin to be updated next week.
 The updates will move those phones up to Android 4.0.4.
 Sony says that the devices that have already been updated to Android 4.0.3 (Xperia arc S, Xperia ray and Xperia neo V) will receive updates to Android 4.0.4 as well.